Thokozile23/Final-Project/README.md

 ### 🔍 Problem Statement
 We investigate the major challenge feedback loops in recommender systems create by reinforcing **popularity bias**.
 Creating a cycle that limits exposure to diverse or niche content, making it harder for new or underrepresented items to be discovered.
 This imbalance not only affects user satisfaction and engagement but also limits growth opportunities for lesser-known creators or products.
 Our project addresses this issue by simulating how popularity bias evolves and investigating ways to reduce it, with the goal of promoting fairer, more inclusive, and diverse recommendation systems.

-The picture below illustrates different kinds of bias that stem from recommender systems.
+The picture below illustrates the loop cycle eventually leading to bias.

 <img src="https://github.com/user-attachments/assets/8792d0c2-a92d-4fe1-af72-2f347b464e42" width="400"/>

 ### 🧠 Research Foundation
-Our project is based on recent academic research focused on identifying and addressing bias in recommender systems.
+Our project is based on a recent academic research focused on identifying and addressing bias in recommender systems.
 A key paper that informed our work is "**Feedback Loop and Bias Amplification in Recommender Systems**" (2020), published by the ACM Web Conference.
-This study investigates how feedback loops—where user interactions with recommended content influence future recommendations—can amplify existing biases within the system over time.
+This study investigates how feedback loops—where user interactions with recommended content influence future recommendations—can enhance existing biases within the system over time.
 It highlights that recommender algorithms often overemphasize popular items due to repeated exposure, reinforcing popularity bias and limiting content diversity.

 The link to the research paper we selected is:
 📎 [Link to paper](https://dl.acm.org/doi/abs/10.1145/3340531.3412152)

 ### 🧪 Simulating a Recommender System
-To understand how feedback loops contribute to popularity bias and the lack of diversity in recommender systems, we simulate two models to showcase contrasting behaviors in the recommendation process.
+To understand how feedback loops contribute to popularity bias and the lack of diversity in recommender systems, we simulate two models to showcase different behaviors in the recommendation process.

 **Model A**: Repeated Exposure to Top Picks